specify/specify7/specifyweb/frontend/js_src/lib/docs/devTools.md

   [`./schema`](../schema.ts) for easier debugging.
 - `_permissions` global object is created.
 It contains user permissions from [`./permissions`](../permissions.ts) for easier debugging.
+- `_csrf` global string is added, containing the CSRF authentication token, which is needed for many API calls.
+See [`../csrftoken.ts`](../csrftoken.ts)
 - `_goTo` function is created.
 It allows to simulate a navigation by making router navigate to a given address.
 - Error Dialogs can be dismissed when in Development.